OpenDSA/OpenDSA/RST/en/PIFLA/NonRegular.rst

    :math:`L = \{a^mb^n \mid n+m` is odd :math:`\}` is non-regular.

    But wait! $L$ is a regular language!
+   We don't actually need to remember how many a's we have seen, we only need to remember if it is even or odd (two choices).
-   For example, it is not hard to create a DFA that maintains states for whether we have seen an even number of symbols so far or an odd number.
+   So it is not hard to create a DFA that maintains states for whether we have seen an even number of a's so far or an odd number.
    If the language is indeed regular, you should find it impossible to use the pumping lemma to prove it non-regular.